Skip to content

 • c

 • A constant subtracted from the mean or weighted mean calculated.
-It fine-tunes the thresholding by adjusting the threshold value.
+It allows fine-tuning of the thresholding process.

 • Comfy dtype: INT